 A Judgment Creditor who has provided the Sheriff with an Enforcement Instruction is obliged to notify the Sheriff of any material change in circumstances that could affect the judgment enforcement.

 Step 7 - Distribution of Monies Collected by Sheriff

 Any monies received by a Sheriff either from seizure of accounts or wages, or from the seizure and sale of property, will be distributed by the Sheriff in accordance with the law.
 Some property may be exempt and be returned to the Judgment Debtor (e.g. household goods to a certain value).
 Some creditors may have priority to the property or funds (e.g. creditors who have a security interest in the property).
 Other creditors who have provided the Sheriff with an Enforcement Instruction will share in the remainder in proportion to their respective debts.
-In any event, the Sheriff will deliver a proposed distribution to all registered creditors and any registered creditor who disagrees may bring an application to the court within a fixed time to obtain the court’s direction on how the funds are to be lawfully distributed.
+In any event, the Sheriff will deliver a proposed distribution to all enforcing judgment creditors and any judgment creditor who disagrees may bring an application to the court within a fixed time to obtain the court’s direction on how the funds are to be lawfully distributed.

 Enforcing Non-Money Judgments